pr1malbyt3s/Py_Projects/Django/Notes.md

         return self.choice_text
 ```
 ## Admin site:
-Pretty self-explanatory.
 Admin superusers are created by running ```python manage.py createsuperuser```.
 The admin.py file can be used to edit front end model content from an administrative perspective.
 An example can be seen below using the Question model in the polls app:
 ```python
 from django.contrib import admin